dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Queen of the Night Seeds.md

 A large bulb yielded from a Queen of the Night plant.
 Sow this in the garden and watch it grow!

-Can be sold: True

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Common

+Item uid: Queen of the Night Seeds

 Sorting priority: 81914

-Item uid: Queen of the Night Seeds
+## economics

+Sell value: 0 Mews, 0 Mole Cash

 # Gift guide